Sinclair, Tribune in talks to overcome regulatory hurdles

 - Whole Foods launches one-hour, 30-minute grocery pickup options

+Sinclair and its proposed deal for Tribune received widespread attention after news reports in April showed dozens of Sinclair news anchors reading an identical script expressing concern about “one-sided news stories plaguing the country.”
+At the time, President Donald Trump tweeted his support of the company.
+Sinclair defended the effort as a way to distinguish its news shows from unreliable stories on social media.

-Tribune’s stations include KTLA in Los Angeles and WPIX in New York.
+With 192, Sinclair is one of the nation’s largest owners of TV stations.
+Tribune’s 42 stations include KTLA in Los Angeles and WPIX in New York.

-The deadline for either party to walk away from the deal is Wednesday.
-Neither side appeared to be leaving the deal.
 If the companies remain in talks, they will face a lengthy hearing process with the FCC.
 In the past, just the prospect of that has dissuaded companies from continuing with merger plans.
 The last deal an FCC hearing blocked was a 2002 merger of satellite TV companies DirecTV and Echostar.